 Millennium Park and Grant Park

 Millennium Park is one of the most popular stops in Chicago.
-Cloud Gate, often called “The Bean,” is the classic photo stop, but the surrounding park area also connects well with the Art Institute of Chicago, Maggie Daley Park, Grant Park, and the lakefront.
+Cloud Gate, often called “The Bean,” is the classic photo stop, but the surrounding area also connects well with the Art Institute of Chicago, Maggie Daley Park, Grant Park, the lakefront, and the Loop.

 This area works especially well for first-time visitors because several major sights are close together.